yotiosoft/dptran/README.md

 $ brew uninstall dptran
 ```

-After executing the above command, reboot the terminal to complete uninstallation.
+After running the command above, restart the terminal to complete the uninstallation.